-UNCERTAINTIES, PROVISIONS & MATERIAL EVENTS AFTER THE REPORTING DATE
+UNCERTAINTIES, PROVISIONS, BREXIT & MATERIAL EVENTS AFTER THE REPORTING DATE

-16. Please see note 6 to the financial statements for events after the reporting period.
+- 16. Please see note 6 to the financial statements for events after the reporting period.
 There are no events which require disclosure.
-Contingent liabilities are itemised in note 39 and relate to any claims that may arise from the transfer of the Authority's housing stock in 2004.
-See also note 23 to the financial statements for provisions in the accounts.
-The largest provision we hold is for non-domestic rates appeals.
-There have been no major write offs in the year.
+Contingent liabilities are itemised in note 41 and relate to any claims that may arise from the transfer of the Authority's housing stock in 2004 and a potential pension liability.
+See also note 25 to the financial statements for provisions in the accounts.
+The provision we hold is for non-domestic rates appeals.
+There have been no major write offs in the year. - 17.
+Withdrawal from the European Union (Brexit) the opportunities and challenges arising from Brexit are unclear for the Council and its public services.
+Withdrawal is likely to have some implications for public services however the district seems well placed economically to adapt to any changes, whether positive or less desirable outcomes.
+Any final deal and potential impact from the outcomes will be monitored and, where necessary, action taken accordingly.